op-rs/.github/profile/README.md

-#### A Home for Open Source Projects
+#### A Hub for Protocol Rust

-This is a home owned by and built for contributors of the OP Stack.
+This is a hub for open source protocol rust code owned by and built for contributors of the OP Stack.

 #### Newsletters

-[anton-rs.github.io/newsletters](https://anton-rs.github.io/newsletters) contains a collection of project updates.
+[op-rs.github.io/newsletters](https://op-rs.github.io/newsletters) contains a collection of project updates.

 #### Core Operating Principles